 But then, there’s something else when you drive on – you can also spend hours looking at Carmel fairy-tale cottages…

-Carmel-by-the-Sea is a hillside village with Hansel and Gretel cottages.
+Carmel-by-the-Sea is a hillside village that has a large amount of Hansel and Gretel cottages.

-There are twenty-one of them so you can see this kind of houses all around the village.
+There are twenty-one of them in all so you can see fairy-tale cottages all around the village.
 They were created by Hugh Comstock in the 1920s and 1930s.
-He wanted to build this kind of houses for his wife.
-He built one, built another one and bought more land to build more houses that today are worth millions.
-And that became the building-style of Carmel-of-the-Sea.
+He wanted to build houses of this kind for his wife.
+He built one, built another and bought more land for more houses that today are worth millions.
+And that gradually became the general building-style of Carmel-by-the-Sea.

-Otherwise Carmel has a lovely beach, the Carmel Mission and lots of art galleries, small shops and cozy cafés along the main street Ocean Avenue.
+Otherwise Carmel has a lovely beach, the historic mission building Carmel Mission and a lot of art galleries, small shops and cozy cafés along the main street Ocean Avenue.

 And not to forget, there are lots of wine-tasting rooms where you can sample wines of the nearby Carmel Valley.
-A perfect tourist destination!
+Carmel is a perfect tourist destination!